 Have a copy of your prescription handy

-As they say, better to be prepared, as you never know what may happen.
+As they say, it is better to be prepared, as you never know what may happen.
 You may lose all your contact lenses, or you may lose your prescription glasses.
-You may need to try to buy some new contact lenses or glasses here in southeast Asia.
+You may need to try to buy some new contact lenses or glasses here in Southeast Asia.
 If you have a current prescription that works for you, bring a copy with you or have a photocopy on your phone so you can access it if needed.

 At A Bus On A Dusty Road, we talk about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.